kstafford3/ssh2-shell-server/README.md

 `CheckPassword` method accepts `username`, `password`, and `ctx` as parameters when a client attempts to authenticate.
 These are the authentication parameters provided by the client attempting to authenticate.

-`CheckPassword` either returns a `Boolean` or a `Promise` that resolves to a `Boolean`.
+The result of `checkPassword` will be checked for truthiness (If it is a promise, it will resolve first).
-Resolving to `true` will successfully authenticate the client.
+A truthy value will successfully authenticate the client.
-Resolving to `false` will reject this authentication attempt.
+A falsey value will will reject this authentication attempt.

+A truthy value will also be passed to the resulting `ShellSession`.

 # AuthenticateByPublicKey
 `AuthenticateByPassword` listens for clients connecting with the authentication method 'password'.